grapemoli/kSmallestNumber/README.md

 # K-th Smallest Number

 ## Purpose:
-This program will return the k-th smallest value in a dataset as quickyly as possible.
+This program will return the k-th smallest value in a dataset as quickly as possible.
 To lower the speed as much as possible, I demonstrated understanding of Binary Search Trees and recursion.

 ## Inputs:
 For ease, please run this program using the makefile command 'make run.'